MicrosoftDocs/azure-stack-docs/azure-stack/operator/event-hubs-rp-release-1-2012-10.md

 This release includes the following fixes:

 - A fix to the upgrade order for Event Hubs clusters, to address an upgrade issue.
-- The cluster health and backup health check for Event Hubs clusters were previously not running when clusters were in "Upgrading" or "Upgrade Failed" state.
-This has been fixed in this release.
+- The cluster health and backup health check for Event Hubs clusters were not running when clusters were in "Upgrading" or "Upgrade Failed" state.
+The issue has been fixed in this release.

 ## Known issues